cwssrl/eloquent-lumen-generator/README.md

 - Routes;
 - Resources;
 - Translation management for tables.
+It manages MySql and PostgreSql as database.

+## Requirements

+To make this package works you have to make your migrations and run them.
+All the package will create items based on the table that it can find on the database set on your .env file.

 ## Installation
 Step 1.
 Add Eloquent Lumen Generator to your project: